Southern Miss Symphony Orchestra: History

 Internationally renowned artists such as Itzhak Perlman, Yo-Yo Ma, Doc Severinsen, Ray Charles, John Browning, Jean-Pierre Rampal, Denyce Graves, Christopher Parkening, Edgar Meyer, Roberta Peters, Sir James Galway, Joshua Bell, and Plácido Domingo have performed with the orchestra.
-In fact, the SMSO is the only university orchestra in the world to have performed with Domingo, and it is the only orchestra in the world to have ever performed with the world's top four classical music performers.
+The SMSO is the only university orchestra in the world to have performed with Domingo, and it is the only orchestra in the world to have ever performed with the world's top four classical music performers.

-The symphony orchestra's musicians have played venues such as Bossier City, Mandeville, Meridian, Jackson, Biloxi, and Tupelo.
+The orchestra's musicians have played venues such as Bossier City, Mandeville, Meridian, Jackson, Biloxi, and Tupelo.
 In addition, an orchestra member is currently a featured soloist at New York's Kennedy Center.

-The SMSO brings performances to Hattiesburg, Mississippi, its residents and visitors, and is the only orchestra to market its events internationally with people crossing state lines and international borders to attend performances, which average eight per year and some of which have been broadcast for television.
-When Ray Charles performed with the symphony orchestra, an audience of 4000 from a 200-mile radius attended the concert.
+The USMSO performs in Hattiesburg, Mississippi and is the only orchestra to market its events internationally.
+It holds an average of eight performances per year, some of which have been broadcast for television.
+When Ray Charles performed with the orchestra, an audience of 4000 from a 200-mile radius attended the concert.
 Additionally, Itzhak Perlman's, Yo Yo Ma's and Edgar Meyer's appearances each drew people locally as well as from Alabama, Louisiana, Arkansas, Tennessee, and Georgia, and internationally in the case of Mr. Meyer.
 Jean-Pierre Rampal brought in all of Mississippi's contiguous states as well as visitors from Michigan and Texas.
 Approximately 2,000 people statewide attended the Mississippi, the Birthplace of America's Music concert in which 1,500 musicians from all over Mississippi played.
-Night of a Thousand Trumpets with Doc Severinsen, realized almost 1,000 guests from 32 states and 3 foreign countries not including the 4,000 local residents who attended.
+In 2002, The Night of 1000 Trumpets with Doc Severinsen, realized almost 1,000 guests from 32 states and 3 foreign countries, not including the 4,000 local residents who attended.